oscar123mendoza/dkron/website/content/basics/getting-started.md

 {{% notice note %}}
 Be sure you have opened this ports (or the ones that you configured) in your firewall or AWS security groups.
 {{% /notice %}}

-By default dkron will use the embedded BoltDB KV store.
-A different store can be specified setting `backend` and `backend-machines` flag in the config file, env variables or as a command line flag.

 To start a Dkron server instance: